 Your divorce can be heard in Washington State if either party in the case is one of the following:

 - Married to someone who is a resident.

 Why should I get divorced in Washington?

 As a member of the armed services, you may have a choice regarding in which State you file your divorce.
 If you have such an opportunity, Washington state law offers many benefits you should consider.
 Unlike other states, child support is calculated based on a set formula using both parent’s income.
 Washington law does not default child custody to mothers.
 There is also a unique State law in Washington that allows members of the military to assign their visitation time to another person while deployed.

 Key Federal laws that control divorces of service members include: the Service Members Civil Relief Act, the Uniformed Services Former Spouses Protection Act, the Uniform Code of Military Justice, and specific regulations within each branch of the armed forces.

-Morris-Sockle attorneys advise and assist husbands and fathers in the military going through divorce.
+Morris Sockle Posadas attorneys advise and assist spouses and parents in the military going through divorce.
 We will help you understand how both Washington State and federal law applies to your divorce.
 You served your country and kept America safe.
 We are proud to stand by you in court.
-Call us today at (360) 866-7100 to speak with an attorney who understands the needs of military men.
+Call us today at (360) 866-7100 to speak with an attorney who understands the needs of military members.

 If you would like more information on the divorce process for members of the military, please check out our free military divorce guide or contact our office to meet with an attorney about your particular circumstances.